AtharvaKulkarniIT/C-Compiler/README.md

 ## About

 This C compiler with React UI provides an interactive experience for exploring each phase of C compilation, from tokenization to assembly code generation.
 Bison, an LALR (Look-Ahead LR) parser, processes syntax rules, while Flex handles lexical analysis.
-This compiler runs on Linux systems (e.g., Ubuntu), making it a comprehensive tool for learning or teaching C programming.

 ### Built With

 - [![React](https://skillicons.dev/icons?i=react&perline=3)](https://skillicons.dev) **React.js** – User Interface